Crispa Redmanizers: Profile and history

 Named after the retail store and textile manufacturing company owned by the Floro family, the Redmanizers were managed by sportsman Danny Floro and coached for many years by the legendary Virgilio "Baby" Dalupan.

 The Redmanizer moniker was a reference to the Redmanization process used in Crispa's textile manufacturing to make the cloth dimensionally stable and more resilient to unwanted shrinking after washing.
 Crispa's garment and textile products were marketed as "Redmanized", "shrunk-to-fit".

-Crispa won 13 Philippine Basketball Association (PBA) championships in a span of nine years.
-Even more amazing is that the Crispa's roster during the PBA inaugural in 1975 had five future Most Valuable Player awardees.
-In hindsight, this was not a mere championship team; it was an all-star team.
+Crispa won 13 Philippine Basketball Association (PBA) championships over a span of nine years.
+The team's roster during the PBA's inaugural 1975 season included five players who would later be named the league's Most Valuable Player.

 Crispa's beginnings were rooted in 1956 in the Businessman Athletic Association (BAA), a minor league.
 In 1958, it transferred to the now-defunct Manila Industrial and Commercial Athletic Association (MICAA).
 In 1971, the team composed of Reynaldo Alcantara, Rudolph Kutch, Ernesto de Leon, Rodolfo Soriano, Danilo Florencio, Johnny Revilla, Adriano Papa, Jr., William "Bogs" Adornado, Virgilio Abarrientos, Danilo Pecache, Domingo Celis, Jr. and Rey Franco lost to the Meralco Reddy Kilowatts in the MICAA championships.

 In 1973, authorities discovered that six of the team's players had conspired with gamblers to drop the 1972 MICAA All-Filipino championship series against underdog Mariwasa.
 These six players, including four of the five starters (only Adornado was found innocent among the starting five), were served lifetime suspensions.
 With its lineup depleted, manager Valeriano "Danny" Floro and coach Virgilio "Baby" Dalupan were forced to rebuild.
 They opted to go with younger players, bringing in Mapúa Institute of Technology hotshot Fortunato "Atoy" Co, Jr. and Colegio de San Jose Recoletos standout Abet Guidaben in 1973, and Jose Rizal College’s Philip Cezar and RP Youth Team players Bernie Fabiosa and Alfredo "Freddie" Hubalde in 1974.

-In 1974, Crispa began a rivalry for basketball supremacy with Toyota – a team spearheaded by Robert Jaworski, Francis Arnaiz, and Ramon Fernandez, stars of the old Meralco franchise.
+In 1974, Crispa began a rivalry for basketball supremacy with Toyota – a team spearheaded by Robert Jaworski, Francis Arnaiz, Abe King, and Ramon Fernandez, stars of the old Meralco franchise.
 Nothing came close to the Crispa-Toyota Rivalry.
 The two teams really hated each other and would rather lose to other teams than to each other.
 It was not uncommon to have games marred by bench clearing brawls.
 The two teams also had very different personalities with the fair haired and fair skinned Toyota players appealing more to the upper crust of Philippine society whereas the Redmanizers were perceived to be the team of the masses.